-INSIDE: Turn photos into easy to sew drawer and closet scented sachets.
-DIY easy handmade holiday gift ideas..
+INSIDE: Turn photos into easy to sew drawer and closet scented rice sachets.
+DIY easy handmade holiday or personalized gift ideas.

 In the handful of years I’ve had children, I’ve come to learn that if I stick the kids photos – on anything – I’m pretty much golden gift-wise with the grandmas!